pcaston/OpenPeerPower.github.io/source/_integrations/tts.markdown

 ---
 title: Text-to-Speech (TTS)
-description: Instructions on how to set up Text-to-Speech (TTS) with Home Assistant.
+description: Instructions on how to set up Text-to-Speech (TTS) with Open Peer Power.
 ha_release: 0.35
 ha_codeowners:
   - '@pvizeli'
 ha_domain: tts
 ---

-Text-to-Speech (TTS) enables Home Assistant to speak to you.
+Text-to-Speech (TTS) enables Open Peer Power to speak to you.

 ## Configuring a `tts` platform